Explore the beauty and history of the country with Levi Zelkind, our licensed private tour guide in Israel.

 and the ongoing excavations of an amazing Roman-Byzantine city.

-We'll fortsat Beit Alfa National Park with one of the most beautiful synagogue mosaic floors in Israel, dating from the early sixth century CE.
+We'll visit Beit Alfa National Park with one of the most beautiful synagogue mosaic floors in Israel, dating from the early sixth century CE.

 This stark desert landscape combines great natural beauty, modern beaches, mineral spas and ancient history.